IEC Residency Requirement Explained

 If your application is refused because you don’t live in your home country, but you included a mailing address from your home country, you can ask IRCC to recheck your application and provide a printout of official information to support your request.

-Quote from IRCC to support your claim:
+Here is the quote from IRCC to support your claim:

 You may need to prove you’re a resident of a country or territory when you apply to IEC.